-A range of adjunct therapies are available that complements acupuncture and includes the following treatments
+A range of adjunct therapies are available that complements acupuncture and includes the following;

-Moxibustion is one of the several adjunct therapies that is an essential part of Chinese medicine which uses moxa, a compressed herb (mugwort Artemisia vulgaris).
-The herb is lit and as it smoulders slowly, and is held just above the skin over specific acupuncture points.
-The therapeutic heat permeates the skin and affects the flow of ‘qi’ (energy) and blood in the area being treated.
+Moxibustion is one of several adjunct therapies.
+It is also an essential part of Chinese medicine which uses moxa.
+This is a compressed herb (mugwort Artemisia vulgaris).
+This herb burns in a holder and smoulders just above the skin over acupuncture points.
+The therapeutic heat permeates the skin and affects the flow of ‘qi’ (energy) and blood in the area.

-Cupping is another is also another of the adjunct therapies using small glass cups, The cup is placed over a flame and a vacuum is created and is immediately placed on the skin.
-The suction in the cups causes the skin and superficial muscle layer to be lightly drawn into the cup.
 For most patients, this is a particularly relaxing and relieving sensation.
-They are left on for about ten minutes.
+The treatment lasts around 10 minutes.
 Benefits include loosening of muscles, encouraging blood flow, clearing of toxins and blockages.
-It is also valuable for the lungs and can clear congestion from a common cold or help to control a person’s asthma.
+It is also valuable for the lungs.
+It clears congestion from a common cold and helps to control asthma.

 Auricular Acupuncture (Ear Acupuncture)

 Auricular Acupuncture – The ear is a microsystem representing each part of your body.
 Treatment involves the insertion of small needles into the ear.
 The treatment lasts about 30 minutes.
 Treatment also prompts the release of natural chemicals in your body.
 These also include endorphins enabling our bodies self-help.
 Alcohol, drugs and smoking cravings also reduce.
 It can also balance blood sugar levels, increase relaxation and reduce anxiety and stress.